yoyotogblo/Hubitat-Samsung-T/README.md

 e.
 In preferences, enter the TV's IP Address

 f.
-For 2018 and later, enter the server's IP Address
+For 2017 and later, enter the server's IP Address

 g.
-Do not select debub nor info logging.
+Select DEBUG and INFO Logging for initial installation.
 This is for later installation.

 h.
 Open Hubitat Logging.

 i.
 SAVE PREFERENCES.

+## Features:

-### A listing of supported keys and functions is contained in the metadata section of the drier.
+1. Supports new remote keys plus selected other function.
+A list of support keys is embedded in the code (beta version)

+2. Internal button interface to support Hubitat Dashboard integration.
+List of buttons/keys is embedded in the code.

+## NEXT (possibilitis):

+A.  Adding application start functions.

+B.  Use of UPnP to explicitly set volume and implementing Hubitat capability Audio Control